alexdsbreslav/quicklooks/README.md

 This package is written for **researchers that have limited experience programming in Python**.
 I am a researcher that was in your shoes not too long ago.
 I was looking for material online that could help me learn how to visualize my data.
 I remember looking at documentaton for matplotlib, seaborn, bokeh, plotly etc. and being completely confused. quicklook aims to solve this problem; I want you to be able to visualize your data in Python without the incredibly time-consuming learning curve.

 In quicklook, I do my best to keep the language, examples, and documentation accessible for people just learning how to code.

+**To use quicklook, you'll need to know the basics of Python and Jupyter Notebooks.**

+## Still learning Python or how to use Jupyter Notebooks?
+[Check out my python_for_uxr tutorial](https://github.com/alexdsbreslav/python_for_uxr)!
+This tutorial is designed specifically for researchers interested in learning how to code.

 ## To get started...
 I would not recommend downloading and quicklook just yet.
 I'll update this page when it is in good shape to share with others!